 You can see Summer risk indicators along with a summary of the investment objective and strategy on each fund page or in our Product Disclosure Statement.

 Ready to join?
-Click the button below and have your IRD number and driver licence or passport handy.
+Click the 'Join Summer' button below and have your IRD number and driver licence or passport handy.
 Once the form is complete, we'll take care of the rest, including getting in touch with your current provider.
 Easy.

 Fill in your details and we'll be in touch.